J.D. ALVAREZ, M.D., Ph.D.

 Prior to joining Janssen, J.D. served as a research associate at the University of Pennsylvania conducting independent National Institutes of Health grant-funded research on the function of circadian rhythms in disease physiology.
 He also held positions in both discovery research and oncology translational medicine at Nippon Roche K.K. and at Wyeth Research.

-J.D. received his medical degree and his doctorate in Molecular Cell Biology from the Washington University School of Medicine in St. Louis, Missouri.
+J.D. received his medical degree and his doctorate in Molecular Cell Biology from the Washington University School of Medicine in St. Louis.
 He completed his residency and fellowship training through the University of Pennsylvania School of Medicine Department of Pathology and Laboratory Medicine.
-He is board certified in Anatomic Pathology and Molecular Genetic Pathology.
+He is board-certified in Anatomic Pathology and Molecular Genetic Pathology.